Tuttotorna/observer-suspension/README.md

 This produces an O1_GAIN score from 0 to 4.

-Minimum acceptance condition:
+Minimum acceptance condition

 referential continuity must be preserved

 total gain must be at least 3

 Without this rule, O1 would collapse into elegant paraphrase.
 With this rule, O1 becomes minimally testable.

 ---